abhi3700/semantic-hashing-demo/tests/README.md

 ### Type-4: Completely unrelated text

 Unrelated to the given samples.
-For instance, if 20 samples used then give a text i.e. not related to any one of them.
+For instance, if first 20 samples used, then parse a query text i.e. not related to any one of them say, select any from the rest of the reviews.

-TODO: Need to test this.
+With 20 samples, 8 hyperplanes:

+- [run-1](./20_8_4r1.txt) with 25th review: As **none of the hamming distance is zero**, the query text falls into the closest bucket that has "text-4".
+Max. hamming distance is 5.
+- [run-2](./20_8_4r2.txt) with 47th review: As **none of the hamming distance is zero**, the query text falls into the closest bucket that has "text-8".
+Max. hamming distance is 7.
+- [run-3](./20_8_4r3.txt) with 55th review: As **one of the hamming distance is zero**, the query text falls into the closest bucket that has "text-11, 16".
+Max. hamming distance is 6.

 ## Conclusion